-The Clinic has had the benefit of eight outstanding 2L, 3L and LLM students enrolled during the spring term of this academic year, representing a diverse array of backgrounds and legal interests.
-All told, the students will have put in well over 2400 hours of Clinic work during the school year.
+The Clinic has had the benefit of nine outstanding 2L, 3L and LLM students enrolled during the spring term of this academic year, representing a diverse array of backgrounds and legal interests.
+All told, the students will have put in well over 2800 hours of Clinic work during the school year.

 The Clinic’s Faculty:

 Professor Suzanne B. Goldberg, the Herbert and Doris Clinical Professor of Law and co-Director of Columbia Law School’s Center for Gender & Sexuality Law, as well as Executive Vice President for University Life at Columbia, directs the Clinic.
+She was on leave from her director’s role during the Spring 2019 semester.
 Prior to joining the Columbia faculty, where she also teaches civil procedure, Professor Goldberg was on the faculty of Rutgers School of Law-Newark.
 Through the 1990s, Professor Goldberg was a leading lawyer with Lambda Legal, a national LGBT/HIV civil rights organization.
 Professor Goldberg received the Columbia Law School Willis L.M.
 Reese Award for Excellence in Teaching in 2009 and the Columbia Law School Public Interest Faculty Member of the Year Award in 2008.
 Goldberg also received the Community Vision Award from the Lesbian, Gay, Bisexual and Transgender Law Association of Greater New York in 2011 and the M. Ashley Dickerson Diversity Award from the National Association of Women Lawyers in 2008.
 Her scholarship has also won several awards, including three Dukeminier Awards from the Williams Institute at the UCLA Law School and the Association of American Law Schools Outstanding Scholarly Paper Award.
 Professor Goldberg graduated with honors from Brown University and Harvard Law School, and clerked for Justice Marie Garibaldi of the New Jersey Supreme Court.

-Jenny Ma joined the Clinic’s faculty last year as a lecturer in law.
+Jenny Ma directed the Clinic during the Spring 2019 semester, after having joined the Clinic’s faculty two years ago as a lecturer in law.
 Jenny is a litigator at the Center for Reproductive Rights, which uses the power of the law to advance reproductive rights as fundamental human rights around the world.
 She has previously worked as a litigation associate at Patterson, Belknap, Webb and Tyler LLP, where she represented interests of amicus curiae in Obergefell v.
 Hodges and domestic abuse clients petitioning for legal status under the Violence Against Women Act.
 She clerked for Judge John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit and Judge Robert W. Sweet of the Southern District of New York.
 Jenny received her B.A. from Wesleyan University, her M.A. in American Studies from Columbia University Graduate School of Arts and Sciences, and her J.D. from Columbia Law School.